Eleven wedding traditions explained.

 These days, it’s because they look pretty.

-The tradition of carrying a bouquet is thought to have several meanings.
+This particular wedding tradition is thought to have several origins though…

 Yes – in days of old, washing wasn’t commonplace and people didn’t necessarily smell that good!
 Bouquets of garlic, herbs and other strong smelling plants were carried to disguise this fact